Skip to content

 Information for Current Staff

-Information for New Staff & Students
+Information for New Staff and Students

 If you are new to NHSGGC then we would recommend that you take a look at our training hub.
 This will help you understand what happens in our Health Board and what role you can play.
 There may also be specific training for your specific role or area.
 Check with your line manager or practice development team.